Visual Arts Program

 Marion Buricatu

-Instructor and Visual Arts Assistant
+Instructor and Visual Arts Department Manager

 Marion was born in France in an artistic family.
 In 2001, she moved to the US with her family.
 She took classes with painting teachers before becoming one herself and earned a modern art certificate at the MOMA.
 Marion is an enthusiastic artist and instructor with expertise in art history and a variety of artistic mediums including oils, acrylic, and mixed media.
 She shares her passion for all that is art and continuously keeps on learning.